golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/gvmkit-build-installation.md

 {% /tab %}
 {% /tabs %}

-The installation can be verified by running the following command: `gvmkit-build --version'.
+The installation can be verified by running the following command: `gvmkit-build --version`

 {% docnavigation title="Next steps" %}